golang/vulndb/doc/format.md

 It can be used to document decisions made when creating the report, outstanding issues, or anything else worth mentioning.

+## `source`

+**required** for new reports

+Auto-generated metadata indicating the source of this report.

+### `source.id`

+type `string`

+The CVE or GHSA ID of the vulnerability used to generate this report.
+For original reports, this is "go-security-team".

+### `source.created`

+type `string`

+The timestamp at which the report was generated based on the indicated source.

+## `review_status`

+type `string`

+**required**

+The status of this report, either UNREVIEWED or REVIEWED.

+Unreviewed reports are generally auto-generated or nearly so.
+Their details have not been verified and no attempt has been made to determine packages or symbols.
+These reports must have an advisory link.

+Reviewed reports are reports for which we have made a good faith effort to determine correct affected versions, packages, and symbols.
+(In some cases it is not possible to determine all of these, which is OK).
+Descriptions are optional, except for reports affecting the Go standard library, toolchain or x/ repos.

 ## `excluded`

 type `string`